Explore Clifton Park Area Hiking & Biking Trails

 Robert Van Patten Memorial Trail

-Location: at the intersection of Van Patten Drive and Carlton Road
+Location: At the intersection of Van Patten Drive and Carlton Road in Clifton Park

 Shenantaha Creek Park